 Reflection

-Lord, thank You for caring about me.
-Your grace and forgiveness are bountiful and without limit.
-Help me to be successful in following You to perform the tasks you have set before me to do, be they easy or difficult.
-Use me as an instrument of grace and peace to draw others closer to You and to Your kingdom – the most priceless gift they could ever receive.
+Lord, thank You for caring so deeply about me, whom You created in love.
+Your grace and forgiveness are bountiful and flow without limit.
+Help us to be successful in following You, faithfully performing the tasks you have set before me, be they easy or hard.
+Use me as Your instrument of grace and peace to draw others closer to You and to Your kingdom.
+It is the most priceless gift they could ever receive.
 In Jesus’ name we pray, Amen.